JakeHendy/jakehendy.github.io/_posts/2015-11-24-Where-have-I-been.md

 - **Angular 2**

     Angular looks to be heading in an interesting direction.
-I haven't done much Angular before now, so this would be a good learning curve
+I haven't done much Angular before now, so this would be a good learning experience

 - **WinJS**